CrunchyData/crunchy-katacoda/postgis/spatial_relationships/10-summary.md

 You have now learned about how PostGIS supports a full set of standard spatial and distance relationship functions.

-The spatial relationships are based on a mathematical model called the *Dimensionally-Extended 9 Intersection Matrix* (DE-9IM).
-More technical details of this are available [here](https://en.wikipedia.org/wiki/DE-9IM).
+More technical details of the spatial relationships and the *Dimensionally-Extended 9 Intersection Model* (DE-9IM) are available [here](https://en.wikipedia.org/wiki/DE-9IM).

 The relationship functions and their definitions are summarized below: